T-Python-Sep-24/UNIT-1-PROJECT/README.md

 - View the product info (summary, specs, price, quantity , etc.)
 - Search for Products.
 - Get recommendations for my next purchase based on my purchase history.
-- Add Products to the shopping cart .
+- Add Products to the shopping cart.
 - Remove a product from the shopping cart.
 - List the products in my shopping cart.
 - Continue to checkout .